Bill Donohue: The Pope

 In 2015, in response to Laudato si', Donohue described Pope Francis as "the ultimate maverick" on The Alan Colmes Show, saying "the left is going to like the fact that he has more of a socialist model in terms of his vision of the structure of the economy.
 He's anti-market in the encyclical."
 Donohue criticised The New York Times editorial board, saying they want "the pope to shove his teachings down" the throats of Republican legislators.

 Marriage

 Donohue believes marriage is "not about love" or "making people happy" but that one fundamental and inextricable purpose of marriage is to have a family.

-Donohue was making an historical observation.
-“Marriage has always been based, historically, on duty and on commitment.”

 Sexual abuse by priests

 In 2009, after the release of the official report of the Ryan Commission, whose findings included multiple instances of rape and persuasive evidence of endemic sexual, emotional, and physical abuse throughout the Catholic School system in Ireland, Donohue publicly denied these criminal charges and characterized the media response to the Ryan Report as "hysterical".
 He argued that most offenses occurred before 1970 when "corporal punishment", as Donohue termed it, was not thought unacceptable, and referred to the victims as "miscreants".
 He noted the report's broad definitions of abuse, which included neglect and emotional abuse.
 Since the majority of priests are not rapists, he judged news headlines like Reuters' "Irish Priests Beat, Raped Children" were "wild and irresponsible", regardless of whether or not the headlines were true.
 He blamed the report and the journalists in turn.

 On March 30, 2010, Donohue appeared on CNN's Larry King Live on a panel discussing sexual abuse of children by priests.
 Donohue contended that the decades-old problem consisted mostly of offenses involving post-pubescent boys aged 12 or more, which offenses therefore, according to Donohue, should be considered the acts of homosexual priests, rather than the actions of pedophiles.
 (Note: A Commonweal story discussed the available statistics and the use of the term postpubescent.
 It quoted a well-known study: "The largest group of alleged victims (50.9%) was between the ages of 11 and 14, 27.3% were 15–17, 16% were 8–10 and nearly 6% were under age 7.
 Overall, 81% of victims were male and 19% female."
 It concluded that since "73 percent of all victims were under 14 years of age", the label pedophilia was appropriate and the label homosexual was not.)
 Donohue also pointed to the independent John Jay Report, which stated that 81% of the victims were male and 78% were post pubescent.